PayPal: An in-depth guide

 Alternatives to PayPal

-While PayPal is a prominent provider of digital payment solutions, several competitors offer comparable services.
-Businesses choosing between digital payment solutions should consider transaction fees, payment processing features, and international capabilities.
+While PayPal is a popular payment method, several competitors offer comparable services.
+Businesses choosing which methods to accept should consider convenience, transaction fees, and international capabilities.

 • Venmo: Owned by PayPal, Venmo has gained popularity as a digital wallet with person-to-person payment features.
 Increasingly, Venmo is also being adopted by businesses for customer transactions, particularly by the millennial demographic.